computesdk/evilGiraffe/README.md

 - 100% local: no data sent to the cloud, the feds, or anyone named Michael
 - Packed with features like multi-model switching, chat saving, and a UI that doesn’t make your eyes bleed

-It's for writers, tinkerers, curious humans, and people who love giraffes but also distrust the cloud.
+It's for writers, tinkerers, curious humans, and people who fear giraffes but also distrust the cloud.

 ## Important